global-input/global-input-react/README.md

 | WhenError | A container React component that you can use it to wrap content that you would like to display when there is an error, you can use {errorMessage} to find out what has happened, for example ```<WhenError>{errorMessage}</WhenError>``` |
 | errorMessage | This value wil be populated when an error is raised by the library |

+## TypeScript support

+The type definition file is included within the module.